mikelinhas/mikelinhas.github.io/_posts/2020-01-15-Secomea AWS IoT.md

 ---

-There it is, Industry 4.0 IIoT!
+There it is, industrial PLCs connecting over AWS IoT to a NoSQL database!